 Step 1 Free initial no-obligation consultation

-Meet me at one of our Dilbeck offices or at a coffee shop in your neighborhood.
+Meet me at one of our Pasadena Compass office or at a coffee shop in your neighborhood.
 I will explain to you the buying process, how I work with you and show you tips to secure the home you love in the competitive market.

 Step 3 Home search and submitting an offer

-I will guide you through the process of finding a property that fulfills your needs.
+We can search properties by using “Collections” – the first truly interactive online home search tool.
+Collections allows us to organize, monitor, discuss and collaborate on for-sale properties.
 When you have chosen a property, I will draft a purchase agreement for you, advising you on the offer price, protective contingencies, customary practices, and local regulations.

 Step 4 Acceptance of your offer